-Ranch Saddles For Sale - Good Things To Know Before You Buy
+Ranch Saddles – Good Things To Know Before You Buy

-- Is it really a ranch saddle?
-Sometimes you and even an honest seller can disagree about what a certain type of saddle should be.
-Make sure it's really type kind of saddle you would like to have.
+- On eBay, make sure a saddle described as a ranch saddle is actually a ranch saddle.
+Sometimes you and even an honest seller can disagree about what type of a saddle a certain saddle is.
+Make sure it’s really type kind of saddle you would like to have.

-- The saddle will often come with a latigo, but usually not a cinch, breast collar, etc. However, some saddles come as a set with matching accessories.
+- What does, or does not, come with the saddle?
+Fo example, maybe you get a latigo but not a cinch or breast collar.
+However, some saddles come as a set with matching accessories.
 Read the description so you know exactly what you are, and are not, getting.

 - Read the description so you know things about the saddle such as: